-In 2021, candidates will hold a PhD in linguistics, philology, sociology, law or political science.
-The awards will be given to candidates from other fields in 2023 (history of science, philosophy, history of art, archeology) and 2025 (history, cultural and social anthropology).
+In 2021, candidates will hold a PhD in history of science, philosophy, history of art, or archaeology.
+The awards will be given to candidates from other fields in 2025 (history, cultural and social anthropology).
 Innovation and potential for international collaboration are major criteria for selection.
 The UAI would wish particularly to invite applications from Early Career Researchers who are active participants in research projects already sponsored by the UAI at the time of application.

 To be considered, applications must include:

 - The attached application form in English including a project proposal.